bradarnst/astro-glyptodon/src/cv-default-bak.md

 ## Professional Experience

-### Recent Career Break – (June 2024 - April 2025)
+### Recent Career Break – (May 2024 - Feb 2025)

 Took time off to renovate and sell my house in the UK, finalizing my permanent move to France.
-Since January 2024, I have been actively seeking new opportunities aligned with my expertise in IT architecture.
+Since November 2024, I have been actively seeking new opportunities aligned with my expertise in IT architecture.

 ### Senior Solutions Architect – Euroclear, France (Nov 2023 - May 2024)